Digital-Identity-Labs/shibkit-meta_meta/README.md

 gem "shibkit-meta_meta"
 ```

-then of course run `bundle install`, and `require Bundler` within your code.
+then of course run `bundle install` on the commandline and
+ `require 'bundler'` within your code.

 ## USAGE